BiTinerary/PocketServerPi/README.md

 - Linux box that can be used as a disposable scratchpad, like in a development setting.
 [Alpine](https://alpinelinux.org/downloads/) or [Docker](https://store.docker.com/editions/community/docker-ce-server-debian)?
 - Painless and local (much safer) Samba Share for file sharing between work **and** home without ever touching a button
 - Minidlna server for Consoles, Medial Players, etc...
-- `if static ip present; do wakeonlan` ie: wireless, buttonless, IOT trigger.
+- IOT triggering: https://github.com/BiTinerary/PersonalAPI or `if` connected to SSID, wakeonlan, run music on startup.
 - Captive portals and automated node/client pentesting.
 - [p2pADB](https://github.com/kosborn/p2p-adb) `if` new device connected via OTG? `then` run exploit.
 Save to microSD. `else` wait.